fg0815/Interview-In-Swift/README.md

 ![Swift 2.2.x](https://img.shields.io/badge/Swift-2.2.x-orange.svg)
 [![codecov](https://codecov.io/gh/fg0815/swift-lintcode/branch/master/graph/badge.svg)](https://codecov.io/gh/fg0815/swift-lintcode)

 The project is helping developers who are cracking algorithm questions by using Swift.
-The questions are from [LintCode](http://www.lintcode.com)
+The questions are from [LintCode](http://www.lintcode.com) , [LeetCode](http://www.leetcode.com) and all other companys may ask.

 The project is still under development